Noel-Em/dimenduo-js/README.md

 Developed by [Leonardo Ulino, NoelEm](https://leonardoulino.com)

+Experimental Version 0.2.1
-Version 0.1.5 -> Documentation (Not available yet)
+Latest Version 0.1.5 -> Documentation (Not available yet)

 Dimenduo.js is a 2D javascript framework to facilitate the creation of games.